SanjayVardhan/ScareCr0w/README.md

 1.Better vuln detection.

-2.Fix numbering issue in diff files generated.
+2.Fix issues with diff files generated.

 3.Support for a codebase instead of single .c/.cpp file.